 2.1.2 Exceptions to the Test Plan

 Parties cannot arbitrarily require other parties to test certain features, scenarios or scripts, nor can they arbitrarily refuse to test certain features, scenarios or scripts.
 This Test Plan details full-testing requirements for MPs.
 There are legitimate scenarios where a party will not support a feature or scenario that is identified in a test script.
 In these cases, a party can claim an ‘exception to the Test Plan’.
-These exceptions shall be documented in the TW, and shall be approved by the Market Flight Administrator.
-The Market Flight Administrator will review exceptions on a case-by-case basis to determine the impact on the Marketplace.
+These exceptions shall be documented in the TW, and shall be approved by the Flight Administrator.
+The Flight Administrator will review exceptions on a case-by-case basis to determine the impact on the Marketplace.
 Parties that claim “approved” exceptions will not be required to test those features.
 Once approved, this information will be shared with trading partners.

 2.1.3 Manually-Assisted Processes